Breathing exercises against stress

 Awareness of breathing

-• are you breathing fast or slow?
+• Are you breathing fast or slow?

 When the nervous system is calm and experiences safety and security, the brainstem can perform its functions properly.